YinHK-gameDev/unity-learn/art & graphics/meshes/LOD/LOD Group.md

 3. Set the **Fade Transition Width** property to define the width of the cross-fade transition zone as a proportion (**between 0.0 and 1.0**) of the current LOD level’s entire length.
 For example, specify a smaller value to delay the onset of the blending and create a faster transition.

+### SpeedTree Models

+SpeedTree geometries store the _next_ LOD position for each vertex.
+Every vertex then knows how to interpolate between the current LOD position and the next LOD position.
+When Unity imports Models created in SpeedTree, it automatically sets them to the **Speed Tree** mode.

+> **Note:** The **Speed Tree** mode is only used for blending between two _Mesh LOD levels_: that is, when both current and next LOD levels have a Mesh Renderer.
+When transitioning to a _Billboard LOD level_ or when fading out entirely, Unity performs **Cross Fade**\-style blending.

 ### ref
 https://docs.unity3d.com/Manual/class-LODGroup.html#width